Date: Monday 28 October 2019

 Event Organiser: London Metal Exchange

-Description: The LME is delighted to be hosting our inaugural Women in Commodities Lunch as part of LME Week.
-Open to all, this working lunch will create discussion around gender diversity in commodities markets and how we promote the development of women in the industry.
-The event will take place as part of the LME Metals Seminar, but registration for this event is separate, so even if you are attending in the morning, please register here!
+Description: The LME was delighted to host the inaugural Women in Commodities Lunch as part of LME Week.
+Open to all, this working lunch created discussion around gender diversity in commodities markets and how we promote the development of women in the industry.
+The event took place as part of the LME Metals Seminar 2019.

 13.15 - Registration and networking refreshments